-A comprehensive revision commenced in 2019 concurrent with the update to OurWinnipeg.
+A comprehensive revision commenced in 2019 following the completion of the update to OurWinnipeg.
 A detailed cost breakdown to include a class 3 estimate for this major revision will be provided at an early stage in the project.
 The budget will be developed by the project team as part of the initial project management initialization phase.
 The project will not proceed until a class 3 estimate is obtained.